Here is a sample email that you could send to a decision maker, extolling the virtues and benefits of attendance.

 TO: [your supervisor’s name]

-RE: Improvement of my presentation skills
+RE: Improvement of my PowerPoint skills and presentation effectiveness

 [Visit the seminar schedule and select the seminar titles that you think would provide the most benefit for your company.]

 The registration fee is among the lowest of any I have found for a multi-day event — under $1,500 if attending in person in Monterey CA and under $600 for virtual.
 The room rate at the Asilomar Resort is $315/night and that includes all of my meals.
 Traveling to Monterey will cost about [________].
 There are low-cost shuttles to and from the airport or I could rent a car (parking is free at Asilomar).

 Of course, the virtual option is even more cost-effective, and we don’t have to make that choice now.
 We could register for either one and upgrade or downgrade without penalty.

 With the current economic conditions, everyone at [your company] is being asked to spend wisely and control costs wherever possible.
 This conference is a small capital investment and yet a giant leap in empowering me and others involved in presentations to up our games.
 The seminars will provide us with essential knowledge about the best way to design and deliver presentations, and the technical sessions will teach us much more about PowerPoint than we could learn otherwise.